Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 </div>
 ```

-This will give us the main setup now all we need to add is the actual menu inside the aside element.
+This will give us the main setup.
+Now, all we need to add is the actual menu inside the aside element.

 For this, let's introduce an array of the pages we want to add.